Concordium/concordium.github.io/source/shared/smart-contracts/guides/inspect-instance.rst

    :ref:`references-on-chain`.

-The parameter and return values for a method is only shown if the ``show`` command has access to a :ref:`contract schema <contract-schema>`, which contains that information for the method.
+The parameter and return values for a method is only shown if the ``show`` command has access to a :ref:`contract schema <contract-schema>` that contains that information for the method.
 If the schema is embedded, it will be used implicitly.
 Otherwise, a schema can be provided using ``--schema /path/to/schema.bin``